jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually.rst

 ----

 =====================================================================================================
-how to run the tests automatically
+how to run tests automatically
 =====================================================================================================

 ----